 WHAT IS ME/CFS?

 M.E. stands for Myalgic Encephalomyelitis and CFS stands for Chronic Fatigue Syndrome.
-They are basically different names for the same illness (although there are some that may disagree).
+In my opinion, they are basically different names for the same illness (although there are differing views on this and no concrete answers).
 In the UK the NHS tends to use the term Chronic Fatigue Syndrome, supposedly with an emphasis on the word syndrome, denoting that it is a collection of many different symptoms.
-However, in my experience the word syndrome often drops off the end and Chronic Fatigue sounds like something most healthy people complain of at the end of a busy and stressful week!
+However, in my experience, the word syndrome often drops off the end and Chronic Fatigue sounds like something most healthy people complain of at the end of a busy and stressful week!
 I have found that telling people I have M.E. gives them a marginally better understanding of the severity of what I am trying to deal with.